Multi-faith remembrance services and activities are a key part of Inter Faith Week and help strengthen good inter faith relations at all levels

 The Royal British Legion is working to ensure that Remembrance is understood and available to all, and passed on to the next generation.
 The Inter Faith Network helped the RBL bring together a round table of faith communities in June 2019 to discuss this and British Future is working with the RBL on a series of ‘Remembering Together’ events.

-Last year was #Armistice100, the Centenary of the end of World War I. Various commemorative services, parades and exhibitions took place to commemorate the centenary of the War.
+In 2018, we marked #Armistice100, the Centenary of the end of World War I. Various commemorative services, parades and exhibitions took place to commemorate the centenary of the War.
 One such exhibition was an ‘Empire, Faith and War’ event which highlighted Sikh contributions to the War.
 Other activities included a special event at the Neasden Temple to commemorate the contribution of Indian Soldiers and an exhibition and book about the contribution of Muslim soldiers to WW1.
 The colonial context for the involvement of many people of different faiths from around the world was reflected and explored in a number of events that took place, while the emphasis of all was on the shared sacrifice and contribution to what it was hoped would be a safer and more peaceful world.

 The success of #Armistice100 initiatives was evident in a report published by the Department for Digital, Culture, Media and Sport in July 2019 entitled ‘Lessons from the First World War Centenary’.
 The report included findings from British Future’s research which identified that the commemorations were particularly successful at increasing public awareness of all the different communities involved in the War.
 For instance, they found that public awareness of the sacrifice of Indian soldiers in the First World War increased by 27% following the Centenary.